 - Do you have any children already?

-Each person's family dynamic is important to discuss as well.
 Every family is different, so understanding how your future spouse grew up and their relationship with parents and siblings today will be very helpful.
 After all, you're each marrying into a new family, so it's best to try and understand them.
+Talk about:

 - What was your childhood like?